heischichou/Constructor-API/README.md

 ## $api->from($string)
-Returns the given query string with SQL FROM.
+Appends SQL FROM to the given query string.
 ```php
 $query = $api->select();
 $api->params($query, '*');